spences10/twitter-bot-bootstrap/README.md

 This will configure the `package.json` file with your details as desired, just keep hitting return if you're happy with the defaults.

-Onto the Twitter keys, now you'll need to add these to the `config.js` file and you can then add some keywords for what you want to search on.
+Onto the Twitter keys, now you'll need to add these to the `config.js` file and you can then add some keywords into the `strings.js` file for what you want to search on.

 ![](/src/images/c9-strings-config.png)

-Then add the username of the Twitter account you are using to the `tweetNow` function, this will ensure your bot doesn't reply to itself when it has been followed by a user.
+Then add the username of the Twitter account you are using to the `tweetNow` function in the `bot.js` file, this will ensure your bot doesn't reply to itself when it has been followed by a user.

 ![](/src/images/c9-strings-config1.png)